Kevin James Ready For A Rollercoaster Ride With Leah Remini On ‘Kevin Can Wait’

 The Kevin Can Wait cast is back to work, and it looks like it’s business as usual.
 Or maybe business unusual.
 While Season 1 star Erinn Hayes will not be returning for the second season of the Kevin James comedy, the actor’s former TV wife, King of Queens co-star Leah Remini, is back by his side as a series regular.
-In addition, Remini’s real life husband, Angelo Pagan, will be a guest star on an upcoming episode of Kevin Can Wait.
+In addition, Remini’s real-life husband, Angelo Pagan, will be a guest star on an upcoming episode of Kevin Can Wait.

 Kevin James took to social media to share some on-set photos from the upcoming season of Kevin Can Wait, which will pick up nearly a year after the death of his character’s wife Donna (Hayes).
 Some Kevin Can Wait fans were shocked to learn that Hayes’ character will be killed off as the show undergoes a creative reset.
 According to Variety, Kahl revealed Kevin Can Wait will have a nine or ten month time-jump when the show returns so that the TV family will cope with the death of Donna.